 Community Health Improvement

 The Community Health Improvement Process (CHIP) brings together many diverse partners to improve the health of our community.
 They align their efforts and support each other for greater collective impact on the priorities identified through our Community Health Assessment.
-This process has been shown nationally to increase effectiveness, reduce unnecessary duplication, increase community engagement and awareness, and improve targeted outcomes.

 Community Health Assessment Priorities for 2012 - 2015: